-- Students must be enrolled in an undergraduate STEM program requiring at least 120 semester (or 180 quarter) credit hours for completion or hold a Bachelor's degree in a STEM field and accepted or enrolled in a Teaching Certification program. - Student must have completed at least 60 semester hours or 90 quarter credit hours toward the STEM degree; - Student must have or will exhaust their Post-9/11 GI Bill entitlement within six months based on their current enrollment(s extracurricular activities on campus when awarding endowments or replacing institutional awards.
+- Students must be enrolled in an undergraduate STEM program requiring at least 120 semester (or 180 quarter) credit hours for completion or hold a Bachelor's degree in a STEM field and accepted or enrolled in a Teaching Certification program. - Student must have completed at least 60 semester hours or 90 quarter credit hours toward the STEM degree; - Student must have or will exhaust their Post-9/11 GI Bill entitlement within six months based on their current enrollment(s reviews, in most cases, financial need, academic achievement, and participation in extracurricular activities on campus when awarding endowments or replacing institutional awards.